ankaAR/bestiario5e/_creatures/illusionist.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The illusionist is a 7th-level spellcaster. its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
+***Lanzamiento de conjuros.*** The illusionist is a 7th-level spellcaster. its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 The illusionist has the following wizard spells prepared:

 Cantrips (at will): dancing lights, mage hand, minor illusion, poison spray